Things can easily get overwhelming when you’re making your initial brand visuals.

 Do you help plan weddings?
 Or are you looking for popular color combinations for an app you’re about to launch?

-Color hunt’s website will give you tons of color palettes to choose from.
+Color hunt’s website will give you tons of color palettes and templates to choose from.

 And once you’ve decided on one that you like, you can simply hover over the colors to get the hexadecimal color codes and input them in: